pymor/pymor/docs/source/tutorial_bt.rst

     _ = err.bode_plot(w)

-We can compute the relative errors in different system norms.
+Finally, we can compute the relative errors in different system norms.

 .. jupyter-execute::